njantsch/push_swap/README.md

 **Moving Elements to Stack B:** Elements are pushed from stack `a` to stack `b` while maintaining the chunk structure.
 The algorithm strategically rotates and pushes elements based on their values and the pivot value.

-**Sorting Small Chunks:** For small chunks, specialized sorting routines (`sort_three` and `sort_five`) are employed.
-These routines use specific swap and rotation sequences to efficiently sort the elements.

 **Pushing Elements Back to Stack A:** After sorting elements in stack `b`, they are pushed back to stack `a`.
 The algorithm carefully rotates and swaps elements to ensure a smooth transition while maintaining the sorted order.

 **Optimal Element Manipulation:** Throughout the process, the algorithm uses helper functions to optimize decisions.
 For example, the `next_rotate` function calculates optimal rotation directions for efficient pushing and sorting.

+**Sorting Small Chunks:** For smaller list of numbers, specialized sorting routines (`sort_three` and `sort_five`) are employed.
+These routines use specific swap and rotation sequences to efficiently sort the elements.

 ### Usage push_swap